 - Practice your leadership skills on a small scale so you feel comfortable moving up.

 Packaging your story

 - Your essays are your chance to tell the story from your point of view.
 Make sure they are well-written and authentic to your personality.

 - Reach out for feedback and advice from peer-editors (our Digital Toolkit has a completely digital option to get writing help!)

 - Talk about your high or low scores if they don’t seem to fit with the rest of your profile.
-Many schools weigh applicants holistically, meaning it’s not just a numbers game.
+(Maybe you aren’t a b-student every semester, just on your SAT…) Many schools weigh applicants holistically, meaning it’s not just a numbers game.

 - Consider submitting supplemental materials if there is a particular project you’re really proud of.
 Portfolios are usually an option, even for online applications.

 And there you have it!
 These four pillars will strengthen your chances of acceptance across the board.
+Regardless of whether you’re a true b-student, or trying to change your stripes, you have options.
 Not only with they help with your future, they’ll help you learn more effectively and feel less stress as you do.
 Sounds like a pretty good deal to me.

 Interested in more handy tips like this guide?
 Subscribe to our blog so you can receive the latest updates.
 If you want even more hands-on help, don’t hesitate to ask for help.
-Our stellar team of college counselors is ready and waiting to learn about you.
-Book a complimentary consult today.
+Our stellar team of college counselors is ready and waiting.
+Book a consult today.